yashpy/blockchain-identity/README.md

  * [Namecoin](http://namecoin.org/) is a blockchain that has been conceived from the start to be used for registering domain names.
 It is the first fork of the Bitcoin software.
  * [NameID](https://nameid.org/) is an OpenID service based on Namecoin identifiers.
- * [CertCoin](https://courses.csail.mit.edu/6.857/2014/files/19-fromknecht-velicann-yakoubov-certcoin.pdf) is a NameCoin Based Decentralized Authentication System which maintains a public ledger of domains and their associated public keys.
+ * [CertCoin](https://courses.csail.mit.edu/6.857/2014/files/19-fromknecht-velicann-yakoubov-certcoin.pdf) is an MIT paper NameCoin Based Decentralized Authentication System which maintains a public ledger of domains and their associated public keys.
+ * [ChainAnchor](http://connection.mit.edu/wp-content/uploads/sites/29/2014/12/Anonymous-Identities-for-Permissioned-Blockchains2.pdf) is an architecture that adds an identity and privacy-preserving layer above the blockchain, either the private blockchain or the public Blockchain in Bitcoin.
  * [Onename](https://onename.com/) is a company developing [Blockstack](https://github.com/blockstack), a set of tools for registering names using a combination of the Bitcoin blockchain and a distributed hash table (DHT).
 Blockstack supports well-known domain name operations such as registration, renewal, and transfer.
  * A workshop called [“Rebooting the Web-of-Trust”](http://weboftrust.info/) has produced a paper about a [Decentralized Public Key Infrastructure](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/raw/master/final-documents/dpki.pdf) (DPKI), which registers identifiers and associated public keys on blockchains.
  * The non-profit organization XDI.org has designed a blockchain-based [registry](https://docs.google.com/document/d/1i-XChGFsuAi-Id85FWXjX6hOWDn9Sq-qe7ARykJgsBI/) for human-readable names and machine-readable numbers.